 - Practice healthy and appropriate ways of discharging of anger

 - Explore and understand the roots of anger

 - Assess and identify co-existing depression or anxiety, which may be exacerbating anger issues

 - Repair relationships damaged as a result of anger

-Symmetry Counseling therapists are experts in treating anger management, using varied techniques including cognitive behavioral therapy, mindfulness, group counseling, relaxation, as well as psychopharmacological interventions.
+Symmetry Counseling therapists are experts in treating anger management, using varied techniques including cognitive behavioral therapy, mindfulness, group counseling, relaxation, as well as referrals to prescribers.